-The school councils in the elementary, middle, and high schools will be composed of the principal, the assistant principal(s), and the supplemental department heads, grade chairmen or team leaders.
+The school councils in elementary, middle, and high schools will be composed of the principal, the assistant principal(s), and the supplemental department heads, grade chairmen or team leaders, ESE teacher(s), and any appropriate members required in the RTI Plan.
 Membership on the council should be one of the primary duties of all persons.
 No fewer than two lay citizen members should also be named by the principal to serve on each school council.